zachpmanson/notes/notes/Notes/Language/Etymology/Slug.md

 [https://stackoverflow.com/questions/4230846](https://stackoverflow.com/questions/4230846)

-This use of the word's use in web media comes is following the footsteps of print media, where a "slug" is an informal name give to a story before publication.
+This use of the word's use in web media is following a convention from print media, where a "slug" is an informal name given to a story before publication.
 Print media takes the term from printing presses, where a slug is a line of lead cast characters.

 > The term slug derives from the days of hot-metal printing, when printers set type by hand in a small form called a stick.
 Later huge Linotype machines turned molten lead into casts of letters, lines, sentences and paragraphs.
 A line of lead in both eras was known as a slug.